Sitecore/sai-example-industry-verticals/industry-verticals/retail/README.md

 ## Overview

-Retail is a simple website with sample Component implementation showcasing data source handling and other essentials.
-This demo site is built to showcase XM Cloud capabilities using the Content SDK.
+Forma Lux is a demo website created to showcase a modern shopping experience.
+It highlights key features such as intuitive navigation, multilingual support, and engaging content presentation.
+The site is designed to demonstrate how a retail brand can deliver a seamless and personalized experience to its customers.

 ## Developer Expectations:

 - Tailwind-based styling (Shadcn)
-- Personalized homepage via URL parameters
 - Modular components for reuse
 - Localization support